CathalShandon/world-cup-jerseys/README.md

 ### Responsiveness

-Throughout the site is tested to ensure all pages are displayed appropriately in all screen sizes
+Throughout the site is tested to ensure all pages are displayed appropriately in all screen sizes.

 ## Testing User Stories

-### 1. As a Site Admin I can create, read, update and delete trails and comments so that I can manage the site content
+### 1. As a Site Admin I can create, read, update and delete products so that I can manage the site content

-* An admin site has been provided so that the Site Admin can manage trails and comments.
+* An admin site has been provided so that the Site Admin can manage products.

-* Trails and comments can be created, read, updated and deleted from the site.
+* Products can be created, read, updated and deleted from the site.

-* Trails and comments main fields are being displayed for the Site Admin to identify them easily.
+* Products main fields are being displayed for the Site Admin to identify them easily.

-* Trails and comments can be filtered and searched to narrow down a specific group.
+* Products can be filtered and searched to narrow down a specific group.

 ### 2. As a logged-in site user I can log out of my account so that other users cannot access my account.